-The ocular disease residency program at Bennett & Bloom Eye Centers is an intensive, office based program that provides an extensive anterior and posterior segment ocular disease diagnosis and management experience.
+The ocular disease residency program at Bennett & Bloom Eye Centers is an intensive, clinical-based program that provides an extensive anterior and posterior segment ocular disease diagnosis and management experience.
+We currently accept two residence positions yearly.
 The program begins in July of each year and lasts for 13 months.
-If you are looking for the opportunity to extend your education in treatment and management of ocular disease with a leading ophthalmic practice, we would like to hear from you.
+Residents will be trained to extend their education in treatment and management of ocular disease and expanded therapeutics with a leading ophthalmic practice.

-Tell me more about Bennett & Bloom Eye Centers.
+Tell me more about the Bennett & Bloom Eye Centers.

 Bennett & Bloom Eye Centers is a secondary and tertiary referral center providing solely medical and surgical eye care services.
-We have 2 vitreoretinal surgeons, 4 anterior segment surgeons and 6 residency trained consultative optometrists.
+We have 4 vitreoretinal surgeons, a glaucoma specialist, 2 corneal specialists, 2 anterior segment surgeons and 7 residency trained consultative optometrists.

 What type of patient contact can I expect?

 The resident will spend time with all three of the above services, have direct patient contact with, and be partly responsible for, the care of patients in a variety of circumstances including emergency eye care, peri-operative cataract, and refractive surgery care, anterior segment diseases, retinal diseases, glaucoma, and surgical settings.
 The resident can expect to learn both routine management of patients plus diagnosis and management of complications.
 Involvement with patient care will be initially based on experience building to independent patient management.